Consensus: Mysticeti DAG

 The DAG approach removes the fragile parts:

 The same lab/laptop devnet that hit ~4K TPS under pre-pivot HotStuff is the baseline against which DAG performance will be measured.
-Honest target: 10-30K plaintext TPS, 0.5-2K encrypted TPS, in production-realistic conditions for v1.
+The v1 honest throughput target (to be established by the multi-region performance harness) covers both plaintext and encrypted regimes under production-realistic conditions.

 2. Worker / Primary Split (Narwhal Pattern)